vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-parkinson.md

 ## Management

+- Continue home Parkinson’s medications the way they take at home.
+Abrupt discontinuation can cause severe withdrawal.

-- Dopamine replacement – carbidopa/levodopa; dosed at regular
+- Dopamine replacement: Carbidopa/levodopa; dosed at regular intervals several times a day.
-    intervals several times a day.
-These generally do not need to be held on admission.
+Generally does not need to be held during admission.

-    - If pt is altered, can hold anticholinergics, MAO-B inhibitors or COMT inhibitors
+    - If pt is altered, can hold anticholinergics, MAO-B inhibitors, or COMT inhibitors

-- Dopamine agonists – can cause confusion, hallucinations, dyskinesias
+- Dopamine agonists: can cause confusion, hallucinations, dyskinesias

 - MAO-B inhibitors (MAOIs): can cause confusion, hallucinations, insomnia and dyskinesias

-- COMT inhibitors – can cause confusion, hallucinations, insomnia, and dyskinesias
+- COMT inhibitors: can cause confusion, hallucinations, insomnia, and dyskinesias

-- Anticholinergics – useful for tremor when there is not much bradykinesia or gait disturbances.
-In older pts cognitive changes are a bigger concern along with hallucinations
+- Anticholinergics: useful for tremor when there is not much bradykinesia or gait disturbances.
+In older pts, cognitive changes are a bigger concern along with hallucinations

-- PD medications are rarely titrated in the hospital because acute medical illness makes PD symptoms worse and everything will need to be re-adjusted as an outpatient
+- Parkinson’s Disease medications are rarely titrated in the hospital because acute medical illness worsens Parkinsonian symptoms.
+Everything will need to be re-adjusted outpt

-- Be cautious with PRN anti-emetics in patients with PD.
+- Be cautious with PRN anti-emetics in pts with PD.
 Many work via dopamine antagonism.
-Zofran is generally the safest option.
+Zofran is generally the safest option

 - Similarly, many antipsychotics have dopamine antagonism.
-Safest option is seroquel
+Safest option is quetiapine.

 # Parkinson Plus Syndromes